When is the best time to visit Venice?

 - Best Time for Sightseeing: Mid-spring, and particularly the first half of May, is the very best time to enjoy sightseeing in Venice.
 The cold of winter has lifted and the sun makes a daily appearance, while temperatures are comfortably warm.
 Tourist services are fully operational, yet you’re unlikely to run into large crowds.
 Unless your goal is to spend your days lying on the beach, there is really no downside to visiting in May.
 If going in May is not an option, the second half of September is your next best bet, with the crowds of summer beginning to thin, and temperatures cooling down some.
 August is arguably the worst time for sightseeing in Venice, with stifling heat and high humidity, lots of bugs and plenty of sweaty tourists to contend with.
 No matter what time of year you’re in Venice, visiting the most popular attractions like St. Mark’s Square, is best enjoyed during the early morning hours.
 Not only will you have the best chance for being at the front of the queue for places like the Basilica and the Campanile, but you can take advantage of the early morning light for especially magical photos.

 - Best Time for Visiting the Rialto Markets: The Rialto Bridge, located in the oldest and most central quarter of the city, has been a bustling hub for hundreds of years.
 No matter what the season, the area is always filled with tourists.
 This is one spot where you won’t notice a significant difference in crowds between summer and winter other than the temperature.
-As with many other popular destinations, the best time to visit is early in the morning – before 9am, on a Friday or Saturday.
-The market is closed on Sundays and Mondays, and the markets begin winding down after lunchtime.
+As with many other popular destinations, the best time to visit is early in the morning – before 9am, on a Friday or Saturday; the markets begin winding down after lunchtime.
 By going early in the morning, not only will you see the local fish and vegetable market, but you can also enjoy a fairly tranquil scene at the bridge.
+The Rialto Market is open Tuesday through Saturday from about 7:30 a.m. to about 1:00 p.m.
+On Mondays, the fruit and vegetable vendors are open, while the seafood stalls are closed.

 - Best Time to Attend Carnivale: Carnivale is one of the biggest celebrations in all of Italy, but there is no place in the country that does it bigger or better than Venice.
 It takes place here, and many places around the world, 40 days before Easter, with a final party before Ash Wednesday and Lent.
-The events typically last for two to three weeks before the actual carnival day, which in 2017, will be February 28.
+The events typically last for two to three weeks before the actual Carnival Day (Shrove Tuesday – the day before Ash Wednesday).
 While many events, like the opulent masquerade balls, require invitations and have very high ticket prices, many others, like the candlelit parade of boats, concerts and street performances, are free and open to the public.
 If you arrive into Venice mid-week during the first week, you might wonder, “why all the hype?”
 Other than a few low-key events and the skating rink in Campo San Polo, there’s not really a lot going on.
 But that’s because all of the excitement comes on the weekends, and the final weekend in particular.
 St. Mark’s Square is the focal point, where you’ll see the most elaborate costumes and masks.
 On weekdays, the area is generally still fun, and also fairly manageable – on the weekend, visitors flood in and the streets can get very crowded.
 Away from the costumes and all of the masks, the local areas of Venice are still relatively quiet and peaceful.

 - High Season (June through August): Venice’s very busy high season falls in the summer.
 During this time of year tourists are crammed into even pricier gondolas and hotels charge their highest rates.
 This season also means stifling heat and pesky bugs, but if a summer vacation is a must, or if you simply enjoy the excitement of the crowds and want to take advantage of longer days with an abundance of sunshine, going to Venice during high season may be for you.
 Summer in Venice is more temperate than in Italy’s scorching inland cities, and as most Venetian hotels come with air-conditioning, it can be pleasant, or at a minimum tolerable.